-The Black Lives Matter (BLM) movement was created in 2013 after 17 year old Trayvon Martin was murdered by Officer George Zimmerman.
+The Black Lives Matter (BLM) movement was created in 2013 after 17 year old Trayvon Martin was murdered by neighborhood watch coordinator George Zimmerman.

 Zimmerman was part of a neighborhood watch party that had successfully been catching burglars in their neighborhood.
 On a personal errand, Zimmerman saw Martin in a grey hoodie walking around the area and believed him to be a suspicious character.